fgeorges/mlproj-web/src/user-commands.md

 Return the list of databases on the cluster, as an array of strings (the names of the databases).

+    manage.database(name)

+Return an object to access the Management API for the given database.  `name` is the name of the database.

+    manage.forests()

+Return the list of forests on the cluster, as an array of strings (the names of the forests).

+    manage.forest(name)

+Return an object to access the Management API for the given forest.  `name` is the name of the forest.

+    manage.servers()

+Return the list of servers on the cluster, as an array of strings (the names of the servers).

     manage.server(name, group)

 Return an object to access the Management API for the given app server.  `name` is the name of the app server, `group` is its group (defaults to `Default`).

+**Management - Database**

+The function `manage.database()` return an object to access the Management API for a specific database.
+This object gives you access to the following functions.

+    database.get(params)

+Sends a GET request to the database endpoint of the Management API using the given parameters.

+    database.post(params, body, type)

+Sends a POST request to the database endpoint of the Management API using the given parameters and payload.

+    database.put(params, body, type)

+Sends a PUT request to the database endpoint of the Management API using the given parameters and payload.

+    database.properties()

+Return the properties of the database.

+    database.properties(props)

+Set the properties of the database.

+    database.forests()

+Return the name of the forests attached to the database, as an array of strings.

+**Management - Server**

+The function `manage.server()` return an object to access the Management API for a specific app server.
+This object gives you access to the following functions.

     server.get(params, url)